FlyPythons/BookScript/README.md

 # BookScript
-This is the source code of books I read
+This is the source code of books listed below
+1. Machine Learning in Action